ItsMePaulo/tutoring/COS212/examprep/Exam1Uni/README.md

             head = head.next;
         } else {
             // it is impossible to delete this item from the list: DO Nothing
-            // CCONDITION: node sent in to be delete on external function call is in the middle of the list and
+            // CCONDITION: node sent in to be deleted from external function call is in the middle of the list
-            // equal to the item we wish to delete
+            // and equal to the item we wish to delete }
-        }

         return; // no need to make a recursive function